renaissance-publishing/renaissance/content/chapters/23-monsters-animals-and-npcs.md

   - Senses: Normal, Scent

-  - Tags: Natural, Dragonoid, Mount, Dancing Hawk
+  - Tags: Dancing Hawk, Dragonoid, Mount, Natural

   - Mountain's Hide: these animals have a thick, touch hide, and their layer of thick, short feathers insulates them from the cold.
 They have +1 Armor, and they gain a +10 bonus to checks to endure cold environments or thin air.

   - Low Endurance: however, these animals typically dwell within small ranges.
 They are unused to traveling for long periods of time over long distances, and so they take a -10 penalty on checks related to fatigue.

+  - Size: Very Large

   - Skills: